-This booklet is about making plans for your money and belongings in the future.
+This booklet focuses on making plans for your money and belongings in the future.
 You may also want to make plans about how you are cared for.
-Our booklet Planning ahead when living with cancer has more information (page 62).
+Our booklet Planning ahead for the end of life has more details about your health and welfare choices.
 There are different versions for England and Wales, Scotland and Northern Ireland.
+To order a free copy, call us on 0808 808 00 00 or visit be.macmillan.org.uk